mfoemmel/fig/README.md

-        --log-config PATH            use PATH file as configuration for Log4r --log-level LEVEL            set logging level to LEVEL (off, fatal, error, warn, info, debug, all) -?, -h, --help                   display this help text -v, --version                    print Fig version
+        --log-config PATH            use PATH file as configuration for Log4r --log-level LEVEL            set logging level to LEVEL (off, fatal, error, warn, info, debug, all) --suppress-warning-include-statement-missing-version
+                                     don't complain about "include package" without a version -?, -h, --help                   display this help text -v, --version                    print Fig version
         --                           end of Fig options; anything after this is used as a command to run